 But, to return to my theme, I find that those I consider liberal are far more likely to see themselves as an independent, than those I consider conservatives are likely to call themselves independent.
 Again, I can’t explain why.
 I believe they are sincere, and I do not think they are necessarily ashamed of it (as conservatives would have it).

 Let me play political scientist for a little while longer.
 Can I define a liberal without reference to specific issues?

-I would say that ideologically liberals can be defined by the following general propositions which compares them not absolutely, but relatively to what “most other” Americans want.
+I would say that ideologically liberals can be defined by the following general propositions which compare them not absolutely, but relatively, to what “most other” Americans want.
 I could probably define conservatives with an opposite slate of propositions, but I’m not thinking about that right now.
 Some of these propositions also overlap.

 First, liberals are more likely than others to call for change in law based on changes in the culture, or to move the culture in a desired direction.

 Second, they are more likely than others to call for or approve of bigger government and greater involvement in, if not take over of, traditionally private matters, which includes what is sometimes called central planning or corporatism, and also greater taxation.

 Third, they have a greater desire for equal outcomes than others relative to their desire for equal opportunities.